ImPrankster/book-master/README.md

 ## Project overview

 In this project we created a web scraper using python, various API endpoints, and a website displaying the data.
-This the repository contains code for the website as well as API endpoints.
+This repository contains code for the website as well as API endpoints.

 ## Tech Stack